 No index entries found.

-Draft Use Cases FOR technical services
+BLA BLA BLA II

 The following use cases are examples to provide input for the development of technical service specifications (WG2).

 General descriptions on exchange of routes in the S-421 format in described in the Annex of S-421 description in detail.
 The below Use Cases include examples of data needed, consult document VTS51-9.1.6.1 - Appendix 1, MS 1 - 3, Information requirements for further possible datasets needed.